 Recently, I was trolling through government statistics.
 I wanted to understand the recovery and where we really are.
 I researched numbers from the US Department of Commerce.
 Then, I looked to the Federal Reserve (Richmond) (Fed).
 And next, I researched the Congressional Budget Office (CBO).
 There are some pretty dire numbers out there.
 No matter where I looked, the details are concerning.
 The table of US Economic Indicators below summarizes some of these results.

-If there is a bright spot in the data, it might be that the personal savings rate jumped by 33% in April as consumers held on to their money and spent less across the board.
+I looked for a bright spot in the data.
+It might be that the personal savings rate jumped by 33% in April.
+Consumers held on to their money and spent less across the board.

-The Fed also alludes to the underlying expansionary monetary policy in the US by showing a vast increase in the M2, i.e., one measure of money supply, the reduction in personal consumption inflation (-4.6%, April vs. March), and a negative Real Federal Funds Rate of -1.6% in April.
+The Fed also alludes to the underlying expansionary monetary policy in the US.
+They show a vast increase in the M2.
+For example, this is one measure of money supply.
+It is also the reduction in personal consumption inflation (-4.6%, April vs. March).
+And a negative Real Federal Funds Rate of -1.6% in April.

-This is also evident as the PPP, EIDL, and other programs succeed in pumping money into the economy— even if their implementation has been less than perfect.
+This is also evident as the PPP, EIDL, and other programs succeed in pumping money into the economy.
+This increase is even though the programs are less than perfect.

-As we have all seen, the economic impacts have been very uneven, with some industries being hit much harder than others.
+Some industries have been hit much harder than others.
 See the chart from the CBO below on the subject of Job Losses by Industry.
 The chart was accompanied by this grim summary:

-Concerning to me was another snapshot from the Fed that cited 20 indices of economic activity of which only 3 showed improving trends from March to April.
+Concerning me was another snapshot from the Fed.
+It cited 20 indices of economic activity.
+Only 3 showed improving trends from March to April.